skellis46/slipbox/pressure, stress and strain - the body in time.md

 In saying all this, you might have guessed that I am a dancer.
 Recently, I read a book that described "extremely human activities" like "gossiping, arguing, playing games, dancing or travelling for pleasure."[@graeber-2021-dawn Chapter 4, n.pag] I love that dancing is up there with gossip and arguing as an extremely human activity.
 But probably not the kind of dancing I was trained in.

 I make dance performances and films and I've been doing this for more than 30 years.
 They have all been tiny.
 Small scale.
 Insignificant.
 I am unheralded.
 Unheard of.
-Perhaps Walt Whitman was wrong, and I am not large, and I do not contain multitudes.
+Perhaps this is where human beings are most equal: in our complete cosmic insignificance.
+Perhaps Walt Whitman was wrong, and we are not large, and we do not contain multitudes.
 These performances were microscopic.
 No, that's not true, all were able to be seen with the naked eye although I like the idea of making literally microscopic dances.
 Each of these choreographies in my past reflected my interests -- and the interests of the people I collaborated with -- at the time.
 They reveal the changes in my interests through my life as an artist, and the things that have remained. (show stills).
 You might even say -- if you were being unkind -- that they were all really just about me.
 It's fine if you'd like to be unkind.
 You can be unkind right there in the Zoom chat -- I'll weep over it later.
 That's the thing when you _are_ a body, and a body that performs, it's hard for those choreographies not to be thought to be personal or about you (even if you don't want them to be).

 - I am performing for a camera like we have all been performing for camera these last two years. my armpits are sweaty. it's not even 2am local time.